Graham Farmer Freeway: Construction

-Earthworks for the bridge across the Swan River began in December 1997 and piling began in March 1998.
+Earthworks for the bridge across the Swan River began in December 1997.
 The 403 m bridge was constructed using the incremental launch method.
-The first of nineteen launches occurred in September 1998; the last launch took place in September 1999, by which point construction on the freeway was two months ahead of schedule.
-In April 2000, the bridge was named the Windan Bridge, after the wife of Yellagonga, the chief of the Mooro tribe of the Whadjuk Noongar people in the 1830s.
+Nineteen launches were made, which took place between September 1998 and September 1999, by which point construction on the freeway was two months ahead of schedule.
+Ahead of the freeway's opening, the bridge was named the Windan Bridge, after the wife of Yellagonga, the chief of the Mooro tribe of the Whadjuk Noongar people in the 1830s.
 The bridge is located roughly on the site where Windan was buried.

 In October 1997, Transport Minister Eric Charlton announced that the City Northern Bypass would be named after Australian rules footballer Graham "Polly" Farmer, breaking the convention of freeways and highways in Western Australia being named after political figures.
 Farmer had played for East Perth and West Perth in the West Australian Football League, akin to how the Northbridge Tunnel links West Perth and East Perth.
 He had also played for Geelong in the Victorian Football League.
+The tunnel is now colloquially called the "Polly Pipe".

-A $72 million budget blowout was revealed in May 1998, taking the budget to $407 million.
+A $72 million budget blowout was revealed in May 1998, taking the budget to $407 million, although Charlton disputed that there was a blowout.
 This was blamed on material cost escalation, Main Roads overhead that was not accounted for in the original budget, and scope increases such as the interchange at Great Eastern Highway and a video traffic monitoring system.
-Charlton claimed that there was no cost blowout and that "everything is within expectations".
-The Graham Farmer Freeway was officially opened on 22 April 2000 by Premier Richard Court and Polly Farmer.
+An opening ceremony for the Graham Farmer Freeway took place on 22 April 2000.
+Premier Richard Court drove Polly Farmer into the tunnel through an Australian football-style banner.
 As part of the opening celebrations, the public were allowed to walk through the Northbridge Tunnel.
 The freeway opened to traffic at 2:30 am on 24 April 2000.
 The final cost was $374 million, after Main Roads overhead is removed.